AngieKoki/delani-studio/README.md

 # DELANI STUDIO

 ## Project description
-This is a website implements everything I have learnt from Bootstrap and jQuery to recreate a landing page for a fictional studio.
+This is a website that implements everything I have learnt from Bootstrap and jQuery to recreate a landing page for a fictional studio.

 ## Author
 Angela Koki